The emergence of 3+1D Einstein gravity from topological gravity

 \textit{Topological gravity in arbitrary dimensions and the emergence of $3+1$D space-time} -- Before conclusion, let us generalize topological gravity theory into arbitrary dimensions with the following gauge invariant action:

 where $C$ and $\tilde{C}$ are $n-2$ forms.
-Interestingly, we see that it is only possible to introduce $\int (C \wedge C+\tilde{C}\wedge\tilde{C})$ type term for four dimensional space-time.
+Interestingly, we see that it is only possible to introduce $\int C \wedge C $ type term for four dimensional space-time.
 Thus, we may start with a model describing topological gravity in all dimensions(e.g. topological nonlinear sigma model of the Poincare group classifying space) and condense the loop, only the four dimensional vielbein field admits a semi-classical limit that defines the classical space-time!

-\textit{Conclusion} -- In conclusion, we propose a topological paradigm to understand $3+1$D quantum gravity.
+\textit{Conclusions and discussions} -- In conclusion, we propose a topological paradigm to understand $3+1$D quantum gravity.
 In particular, we generalize Edward Witten's $2+1$D topological gravity theory into arbitrary dimensions.
 In $3+1$D, by condensing loops(flux lines), we find a semi-classical limit where the Einstein-Cartan equation emerges.(In the absence of matter fields.)
-Our approach can be generalized into the SUSY case and with cosmological constant term.
+Our approach can be generalized into the case with cosmological constant term.
 In fact, it is well known that starting from a topological BF theory of gauge group $G$ with action $S_{\rm{top}}=\int Tr (B\wedge F)$, condensing the loops by introducing a mass term $S_g=g\int d^4x Tr (B^2)$(we consider flat space-time background here for simplicity) is another way to derive a gauge theory with a Maxwell term $\frac{1}{g} \int d^4x Tr (F^2)$(by integrating out the $B$ fields and regarding $g$ as the coupling constant).
-Thus, we argue that the concept of condensing loops from a topological gauge theory(which can be rigorously defined as topological nonlinear sigma model in classifying space of the corresponding gauge group\cite{DWmodel}) gives rise to a unified description for both gauge theory and gravity.
-Apparently, how to use tensor 2-category theory to precisely describe the complete details of the loop condensation will be a promising future direction.
+Thus, we argue that the concept of condensing loops from a topological gauge theory(which can be rigorously defined as topological nonlinear sigma model in classifying space of the corresponding gauge group\cite{DWmodel}) might provide us a unified description for both gauge theory and gravity.

-\textit{Acknowledgments} -- We thank S T Yau's invitation for visiting Center of Mathematical Sciences and Applications at Harvard University where this work is initialized.
-We also acknowledge start-up support from Department of Physics, The Chinese University of Hong Kong, Direct Grant No. 4053224 from The Chinese University of Hong Kong and the funding from RGC/ECS(No.2191110).
+\textit{Acknowledgments} -- We thank S T Yau for invitation to visit Center of Mathematical Sciences and Applications at Harvard University where this work was initialized.
+We also thank Dvide Gaiotto and Kevin Costello for critical reading and useful comments.
+We acknowledge start-up support from Department of Physics, The Chinese University of Hong Kong, Direct Grant No. 4053224 from The Chinese University of Hong Kong and the funding from RGC(No.2191110).